ibm-cloud-docs/Cloudant/release_info/cli-change-log.md

 In this change log, you can learn about the latest changes, improvements, and updates for the {{site.data.keyword.cloudantfull}} CLI.

+## Version 0.1.0
+{: #cli-010}

+Version `0.1.0` of CLI was released on 01 Aug 2023.

+- Uses {{site.data.keyword.cloudant_short_notm}} Go SDK version: `0.4.4`.
+- Updates dependencies.
+- Adds `url` global command which retrieves the service URL from the given resource.
+- Adds `config` global command for storing global parameters like `service-url`.
+- Adds `--service-url` inline option for each subcommand which provides the base endpoint URL for the API.
+- Removes `classic` and `c` deprecated subcommands.

 ## Version 0.0.9
+{: #cli-009}

+This version of the CLI plug-in is deprecated; upgrade to the latest release.
+{: deprecated}

 Version `0.0.9` of CLI was released on 19 April 2023.